Michael K. Williams: Career

+1994-2001: Early career and acting-debut

 Williams worked for Pfizer pharmaceuticals as a temp.
 However, inspired by Janet Jackson's Rhythm Nation 1814, he left school and quit his job, against the wishes of his family, to pursue a career as a dancer.
 During a year in which he was intermittently homeless, Williams visited record labels and dance studios looking for work.
 He got a job as a background dancer with singer Kym Sims, which led to more work appearing as a dancer in music videos and on tours with artists such as George Michael and Madonna, as well as some modeling work.
 He also choreographed Crystal Waters' 1994 single "100% Pure Love".

-Williams had a large facial scar he received in a bar fight on his 25th birthday, when he was slashed with a razor blade.
-The scar became his signature feature, and resulted in offers to perform as a thug in music videos, and modeling opportunities with noted photographers like David LaChapelle.
+Williams had a prominent vertically spanning forehead scar inflicted in a bar fight on his 25th birthday.
+The scar became his signature feature, and resulted in offers to perform as a thug in music videos and modeling opportunities with noted photographers like David LaChapelle.
 One of his first acting roles was alongside Tupac Shakur as High Top, the brother and henchman to Shakur's drug kingpin Tank, in the 1996 film Bullet.
 Shakur reportedly decided on Williams for the role after spotting a Polaroid photograph of him in a production studio.

-Williams also served as the American Civil Liberties Union celebrity ambassador to the Campaign for Smart Justice.
-Williams' portrayals of openly gay characters was deemed to be revolutionary.